 In response to the ICES advice, the EU has also adopted a temporal closure of all eel fishing in EU waters aimed at protecting the spawning migration.
 A similar closure is included in the GFCM measures but applies to all waters.
 For 2023, the previous 3 month closure was extended to 6 months.

-Further actions to secure eel recovery are urgently needed and the Fisheries Secretariat is working with partners, such as the Good Fish Foundation, across its geographical range to make this happen.
+Further actions to secure eel recovery are urgently needed.
+FishSec is working together with a wide network of partners, under the banner of European Eel Alliance, across the eel’s geographical range, in order to make this happen.

 Our focus is:

 - The creation of an international instrument for the protection and recovery of European eel – the Action Plan being developed under the Convention for Migratory Species (CMS).